retext-project/pymarkups/README.rst

    :target: https://travis-ci.org/retext-project/pymarkups
    :alt: Travis CI status

-This module provides a wrapper around the various text markup languages, such as Markdown_ and reStructuredText_ (these two are supported by default).
+This module provides a wrapper around various text markup languages.

+Available by default are Markdown_, reStructuredText_ and Textile_, but you can easily add your own markups.

 Usage example: